Real-time captioning and subtitles in PowerPoint

-From the list, select the spoken language, that is, the language in which you will hold the presentation and the language of the subtitles, that is, the language in which the subtitles will be made.
+From the list, select the spoken language, that is, the language in which you will hold the presentation.
+The language of the subtitles is the language in which the subtitles will be made.

 After that, you can start the presentation with the From Beginning button on the Slideshow tab.